 HighGround constructs diversified multi-asset class investment portfolios using our 17 proprietary asset class investment funds.
 Our investment funds are constructed using over 50 world-class institutional investment firms with investments in over 200 individual strategies and/or funds.
 HighGround’s investment funds are used as the “building blocks” for constructing multi-asset class investment portfolios.

 Our investment management research process applies to all managers regardless of whether they are included in HighGround’s investment funds or third-party mutual funds (or a combination of the two) contained in a client’s customized separate investment fund.

 After an investment manager is hired and added to a portfolio, ongoing due diligence consists of periodic conference calls and in-person meetings to review portfolios and discuss questions and issues.
 In-person meetings usually occur annually, and in many cases more frequently, either in HighGround’s office or the manager’s office.
 A periodic review of each manager is also conducted which includes documentation of any changes in the firm’s investment staff, investment process or portfolios.
-Staff monitors manager’s performance and risk characteristics on a monthly basis.
+Staff monitors the manager’s performance and risk characteristics on a monthly basis.
 Any adverse developments with a specific manager triggers an immediate review of the manager.